kserve/kserve/python/huggingfaceserver/README.md

           memory: 2Gi
 ```

-2. Serve the huggingface model using triton inference runtime and KServe transformer for the preprocess(tokenization) and postprocess.
+2. Serve the BERT model using triton inference runtime and KServe transformer with huggingface for the preprocess(tokenization) and postprocess.
 ```yaml
 apiVersion: serving.kserve.io/v1beta1
 kind: InferenceService